equivalent/equivalent.github.io/_posts/article/2018-05-24-rails-bounded-contexts.md

 ![bounded contexts example 1](https://raw.githubusercontent.com/equivalent/equivalent.github.io/master/assets/2019/bounded-context-1.jpg)

-**In order to fetch data or call functionality of different bounded context you would call interfaces of those bounded contexts** (you should not call directly Bounded Context classes)
+**In order to fetch data or call functionality of different bounded context you would call interfaces of those bounded contexts** (you should not call directly classes hidden inside Bounded Context)

 > You may be ask: "Are Bounded Contexts something like namespaces e.g.: `/admin` or `/api` ?"
 > No, no their not.
 Think about it this way: "every Bounded Context have